physionetchallenges/physionetchallenges.github.io/2024/index.md

 Please join us in shaping the future of cardiovascular health!

+## <a name="hackathon"></a> Hackathon

+A [hackathon](https://cinc2024.org/program/sunday-morning-workshops) closely related to the Challenge will be held in the building of the [Sunday Symposium](https://cinc2024.org/program/sunday-symposium) (see [here](https://cinc2024.org/travel/venues) for directions) on Sunday, September 8 from 11:00am to 6:00pm.
+A hands-on session to help you get started will occur from 11:00am to 11:30am.
+Swag (including a USB stick with the Challenge training data and example code) will be available to early attendees.

+Attendees need to bring their laptops with WiFi capabilities.
+Attendees do not need to have entered the hackathon before, and may join existing or new teams.
+Feel free to look up the most interesting teams in the preprints and email them!

+To attend, please sign up [here](https://forms.gle/9NgLhexcVvQHRng3A).
+Space is limited.

 ## <a name="sponsors"></a> Sponsors

 This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/), [AWS](https://aws.amazon.com/), and the [IEEE SPS](https://signalprocessingsociety.org/publications-resources/data-challenges/digitization-and-classification-ecg-images-george-b-moody).